cpendo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File '8-print_base16.c' has a C program that prints all the numbers of base 16 in lowercase, followed by a new line.

 File '9-print_comb.c' has a C program that prints all possible combinations of single-digit numbers separated by ,, followed by a space.

+File '101-print_comb4.c' has a C program that prints all possible different combinations of two digits separated by , followed by a space.